ScottVandervort/stock-app/README.md

 3. I would like the "Add News/Symbols" pages to appear as Modal Dialogs on the "Home" and "Details" pages.

-4. The user really needs the ability to delete stock symbols and news from their portfolio.
+4. The user really needs the ability to delete stock symbols from their portfolio.

 5. Rather than display a empty chart and/or "N/A" for a stock I'd really like to present a loading indicator of sorts.